donbonifacio/blog/content/post/how-to-convince-others-that-we-are-right.md

 struggle to present the its benefits in an upper management meeting.

-So even if we have good content on our minds, we still need to properly translate them to words.
+So even if we have good content on our minds, we still need to properly translate it to words.
 I've found that training in public speaking is actually very useful.
 We may be talking to an audience, or in a meeting with a couple of peers.
 But in both scenarios we need to convey a message.
 Our posture and our body language are very important.